 - Ireland has one of the largest non-ETS sectors by share of emissions due in part to the importance of agriculture in the economy. - Ireland has proportionately the largest Agricultural sector of all the EU countries.
 A major proportion of this is beef and dairy farming.
 The digestive systems of ruminant (grass-eating) animals emit methane.
 In addition, when the manures decompose, they emit nitrous oxide.
 Both of these gases have a powerful greenhouse effect - greater than that of carbon dioxide.
-A tonne of methane is estimated to have an effect equivalent to 28 - 36 tonnes of carbon dioxide and nitrous oxide is estimated to have a carbon dioxide equivalent effect of 265-298 times6 (United way, if heat demand is moved from the Non-ETS sector to the ETS sector, this counts as a full reduction of the original Non-ETS emissions against the Government's target.
+A tonne of methane is estimated to have an effect equivalent to 28 - 36 tonnes of carbon dioxide and nitrous oxide is estimated to have a carbon dioxide these targets are outside the ETS.
+In the same way, if heat demand is moved from the Non-ETS sector to the ETS sector, this counts as a full reduction of the original Non-ETS emissions against the Government's target.
 Any short term increase in ETS emissions does not affect member state targets.